 - Study and, if needed, adapt the suggested agenda on the following pages. - Meet all directors and adjudicators at least thirty minutes prior to the contest. - Introduce adjudicators and directors to each other.
-There should be no attempt made to hide names of directors, schools or plays. - Allow adjudicators sufficient time to discuss selection of awards, method of conducting critique, etc. - Determine if there are company members that cannot stay for their critique as required. - Determine with directors and adjudicators whether or not advancing plays should be critiqued last. - Ethical issues regarding company and audience behavior and its consequences should be discussed. - Do not request rule interpretation of critic adjudicators at this meeting.
+There should be no attempt made to hide names of directors, schools or plays.
+It is permissible to introduce the director by their school and play title. - Allow adjudicators sufficient time to discuss selection of awards, method of conducting critique, etc. - Determine if there are company members that cannot stay for their critique as required. - Determine with directors and adjudicators whether or not advancing plays should be critiqued last. - Ethical issues regarding company and audience behavior and its consequences should be discussed. - Do not request rule interpretation of critic adjudicators at this meeting.
 Any help you seek from the adjudicators should be in private and is unofficial.
 Adjudicators are responsible for selecting advancing plays, acting awards and giving a critique.
 That is all.
 Call the League if you need help with the rules or as a last resort seek the counsel of participating directors.
 Obvious violations should not require discussion. - Excuse the adjudicator(s) per the suggested agenda on the following pages. - If panel judging is used, the directors will use a blind draw to determine which criitic adjudicator will provide them with the oral critique.
 They will draw "adjudicator's name."